-Contractual maturities of financial liabilities are as follows; payables and accruals, less than ninety days, related party liabilities, from future free cash flow, and loan payable, expected repayment on December 31, 2022.
+Contractual maturities of financial liabilities are as follows; payables and accruals, less than ninety days and related party liabilities, from future free cash flow.

-Notes to the Financial Statements December 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to the Financial Statements December 31, 2021 and 2020 (Expressed in Canadian Dollars)

-17. Financial Instruments (Continued)
+18. Financial Instruments (Continued)